BLamy/rit-ist/README.md

 - [Font Awesome]() - To reuse all the same icons as the current website.

 # Build dependencies
+> Building is only required if you want to run this project in an out of date browser

 1) [Node](http://nodejs.org)

 2) [bower](http://bower.io)